Overcome Objections in Sales: Close More Deals

 6. The Hypothetical Scenario Technique

-Some objections don’t break because the buyer is trapped in the present state.
+Some objections don’t break because the buyer is stuck in the present state.
 They can only see the hassle of change, not the cost of staying put.
 Hypothetical scenarios help buyers mentally step into the future and evaluate the business from that position.

 This is useful with timing objections, status quo bias, and “we’ll revisit later” language.